Table of Contents

 Fuel efficient vehicles require less gas to go a given distance.
 When we burn less gas, we cut global warming emissions and produce less pollution, while spending less on gas—a lot less.

-Improving the fuel efficiency of US vehicles is the single biggest step we can take to cut America’s oil consumption.
+Improving the fuel efficiency of US vehicles is the single biggest step we can take to cut the country’s oil consumption.
 In the United States, automakers are required to meet certain fleet-wide fuel economy and pollution standards, though the standards face attacks from lobbyists and special interests.

 For 50 years, from 1958 to 2007, oil supplied more than 95 percent of the transportation energy used in the United States.
 But since 2008, oil’s share has fallen, and the use of cleaner alternative fuel has grown—including ethanol, biodiesel, and more recently biomethane (or “biogas”) and electricity.